IBM/ibm-cloud-functions-cloudant-trigger/README.md

 }
 ```

-View the OpenWhisk log to look for the change notification.
+View the Cloud Functions activation log to look for the change notification.
 You should see activation records for the rule, the trigger, the sequence, and the actions.

 # 3. Clean up
 ## Remove the actions, triggers, rules, and package